yiyangzhang37/EWlattice3/README.md

 # EWlattice3

 The code is used to simulate classical electroweak theory.

-# ParaSite
-ParaSite is a c++ library to run lattice simulations in a parallel way.
+Previously, the code is based on the LATfield2 library; now I am transferring it to my own ParaSite library.